Who we are and what we believe:

 Recent developments in town -- including the clear cutting of multiple wooded lots, large scale blasting of rock ledge, enormous houses being built on small lots , and proposed development in environmentally sensitive areas -- have alarmed many citizens.

 In fact, much has changed in the years since Cohasset embarked on developing a Master Plan and an Open Space Plan, including the expansion of the sewer system into residential districts and an inflation in property values which increased pressure to build large houses on increasingly expensive land.

 We believe that in order to protect our town's character and environment, we must be forward thinking in our zoning policies and practices, to make the common sense changes that will bring our zoning more in line with policies in towns like Norwell, Duxbury and Wellesley.

 We have written a proposed law that addresses undeveloped land only.
-We will work with elected officials to get this law on the Warrant for Spring 2018 Town Meeting.
+Our hope is that this law will be put forward for a vote for Spring 2018 Town Meeting.